nickorlow/anthracite/README.md

 A simple web server written in C++

 ## Module-Based Backends
-Anthracite includes (read: will include) a system for allowing different "backend modules" to handle requests.
+Anthracite includes (read: will include) system for allowing different "backend modules" to handle requests.
 This allows for anthracite to be extended for additional use-cases.
 For example, the following backends could be implemented: